m-osource/MiEnRo/README.md

 It is designed to run on the Linux operating system.
 Below are some instructions for a compilation on the Rocky 9.5 distribution:

-cd usr/src/kernels/linux-5.14/MiEnRo
+cd usr/src/kernels/linux-5.14/MiEnRo;

-scl enable gcc-toolset-14 bash
+scl enable gcc-toolset-14 bash;

-./configure --enable-testing --enable-ipv6ssh
+./configure --enable-testing --enable-ipv6ssh;

-make
+make;

-make test
+make test;